rnartallo/rnartallo.github.io/_pages/cv.md

   * Summer internship as a global data analyst in the Corporate Actions team processing entity metadata.
 I completed a primary project that focused on automating the processing of data for MTFs using Python scripts and a secondary project focused on finding newsworthy trends in the IPO database.
 Awarded the “007 Award” - for the intern who ‘remained quiet but completed the best work behind the scenes’.
   * London (Remote)

-Programming language tools and stacks
+Programming languages, tools and stacks
 ======
 * Python
   * Pandas